-What is the COBRA Subsidy that Just Became Law?
+What is the COBRA Subsidy?

 COBRA Subsidy 2021 Eligibility

-- Current: Anyone currently on COBRA.
+- Current: This includes anyone currently covered under COBRA.

-- Future: Employees who become eligible for COBRA between April 1, 2021, and Sept.
-30, 2021.
+- Future: Employees who would be eligible for COBRA before September 30, 2021.

 Involuntary Termination Clarifications for COBRA Subsidy

 - Termination while absent due to illness or disability only if the employee was expected to return to work following the illness or disability